JeffDeCola/my-cheat-sheets/other/e-commerce/single-vendor/single-vendor-single-store-cheat-sheet/README.md

 ### PRETTY IT UP

-How to make it look better using the WooCommerce Storefront theme,
+How to make it look better using the WooCommerce Storefront Theme,

 * Add a logo
 *